Beskhue/advent-of-code-2017/README.md

 This repository contains my solutions for the [Advent of Code 2017](http://adventofcode.com/), written in Rust.

 My goal is not to create the most beautiful solutions, nor the most efficient.
-Instead I'm using this as a fun way to learn the Rust.
+Instead I'm using this as a fun way to learn the Rust programming language.

 ## Compiling and running a solution
 To compile and run a solution, you can use Cargo: